 For one thing, Wertham’s blueprint for censorship was also used against network television animation programs between the 1960s and the 1980s in the same way the CCA regulated comics.
 But the network censors had more clout than the CCA, and they essentially lobotomized the genre creatively, which stood until the 1990s.

 Ah, OK.
-That’s probably part of the reason Tom & Jerry fell went from an amusing children’s cartoon to an abysmal waste of celluloid.
+That’s probably part of the reason Tom & Jerry fell from an amusing children’s cartoon to an abysmal waste of celluloid.
 And why nobody in The Superfriends ever threw a punch.

 Yes- that’s it exactly!